-I am in the midst of my second year of doctoral work at the University of Washington, having transferred from the University of Oregon, where my research interests were in experimental and behavioral economics, interdisciplinary fields that draw on knowledge from both economics and psychology.
+I am in the midst of doctoral work at the University of Washington, having transferred from the University of Oregon, where my research interests were in experimental and behavioral economics, interdisciplinary fields that draw on knowledge from both economics and psychology.
 Prior to enrolling at UO, I attended the University of Puget Sound (UPS) where I studied mathematics, computer science, and economics and graduated magna cum laude.
 Currently I am pursuing field work in econometrics and international macroeconomics.

-I have strong computer skills with programming background in JAVA and MATLAB.
+I have strong computer skills with programming background in JAVA, R, and MATLAB.
 I have used STATA, Eviews, and MiniTab for statistical projects.
 I also have advanced training required to fluently use Office Spreadsheet, Writing, and Presentation programs.
 With my strong quantitative background, I can quickly learn and use new programming languages and software packages.
 I have worked in teams as part of the Mathematical Competition in Modeling (MCM) for three years as an undergraduate and in two of those years have been awarded the rank of Outstanding (2007) and Meritorious (2008).
 In the 2008 MCM, my team was also given the Ben Fusaro award for an exemplary exposition of our solution.

 I am experienced and comfortable in positions of leadership, responsibility, and education.
 I have worked for four years as a rowing coach for adults and high school athletes.
 I have worked for six years as a tutor in mathematics, computer science, and economics and three years as a teaching assistant in economics for undergraduate courses.
 Currently, I am training for the United States Rowing Team, having recently finished fifth place at the US Olympic Trials.